Yisus7u7/termux-desktop-lxqt/README.md

 ![intro](./fotos/desk.png)

+> Current version of this project : v2.0.1

 ### What is Termux-desktop-lxqt?

 Termux desktop lxqt is a configuration of the very recent lxqt environment, available in x11 termux